rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 The listed sanitizers are runtime-detectors.
 They can only find the problems in the code, if the particular part of the code is executed.
-If you have written a new C++ class (constitutive law, engine etc.) try to run your python script with the sanitized software to check, whether the problem in your code exist.
+If you have written a new C++ class (constitutive law, engine etc.) try to run your Python script with the sanitized software to check, whether the problem in your code exist.

 AddressSanitizer